 If you’re considering co-mediation for your divorce, then you likely have a reason for it.

-Before making a final decision, it’s important to speak to a professional mediation lawyer in Fresno who understands California’s laws and statutes and can explain your options and the pros and cons of co-mediation.
+Before making a final decision, it’s important to speak to a professional mediation lawyer in Fresno and San Diego who understands California’s laws and statutes and can explain your options and the pros and cons of co-mediation.

 If you are interested in co-mediation, contact an experienced family law attorney to discuss your options.